cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 Both machines `A` and `B` accept new channels from any module on another machine, if and only if:

 - The channel being created is unordered.
-- The version string is empty.
+- The version string is `ics20-1`.

 ```typescript
 function onChanOpenInit(